AhmetKaraduman/Post-Send-Delete-Edit/README.md

 #

-As you can found documantation from [GitHub Repo](https://github.com/typicode/json-server) for json-server
+As you can found documentation from [GitHub Repo](https://github.com/typicode/json-server) for json-server

 - First of all